 The Screen-Door Intruder is an edgy quote machine, but most of them are just regurgitated pieces of nonsense about good and evil that sound like they were written on a 13-year-old's binder.
 But this quote from his trial is actually pretty good.

-"Big deal.
+While being escorted to a jail bus following his verdict, Ramirez snickered and said, "Big deal.
 Death always went with the territory.
 See you in Disneyland."

 Age: Died at 53 (1960-2013)